YOAB Community Projects

-In Fall 2016, YOAB members have worked with the city’s Comprehensive Plan team to make sure that the youth perspective is incorporated into the plan.
+YOAB members worked with the city’s Comprehensive Plan team to make sure that the youth perspective is incorporated into the plan.
 A team of YOAB members modified the Planning Team’s Future Choices Forum workshop to make it more youth friendly and met with groups of youth at three different high schools to gather their input on what they would like to see at 28th & Arapahoe and the Table Mesa Shopping Center.
 The team presented their findings to the Planning Department so they could incorporate it into their work on the Boulder Valley Comprehensive Plan .

 Boulder Community Survey